Tours for children, Financial Institutions, Black History.

 The East India Company was the largest corporation in the world bringing to London exotic spices, cloth, tea, precious metals etc. They were the architects of Empire, fearing no one.
 The City of London and the Company’s business was intertwined for over 200 years - a legacy still tangible today.
 After its downfall, evidence of the Company was swept away, but we can still find traces of their story in the alleys, churches, and streets of the City.
 (Can be adapted for children).

-Today’s City of London financial sector grew from coffee houses in the late 1600s.
-Later, the East India Company introduced tea from its trade with India and China.
-Take a tour of the City’s streets and discover the original coffee houses, tea auction sites etc. and hear what made residents of Boston in the US shout ‘Throw the tea in the sea’.
-Optional: end with tea or coffee at Fortnum and Mason at the Royal Exchange.
+There is nothing British about a cup of tea and yet it is our favourite drink.
+Tea was brought by the East India Company from China.
+Sugar from the Caribbean.
+Even Freesian cows were from the Netherlands.
+Take a tour of the City’s streets and discover the origins of our cuppa, tea auction sites etc. and hear what made residents of Boston in the US shout ‘Throw the tea in the sea’.
+Optional: end with cream tea or coffee in a stylish setting.

 Saints and sinners